James-Thorson/James-Thorson.github.io/_posts/2016-10-28-Tutorials-for-single-and-multispecies-models.md

 2.  a markdown [tutorial](https://github.com/James-Thorson/VAST/blob/master/examples/VAST--multispecies_example.pdf) for a multispecies model [VAST](https://github.com/James-Thorson/VAST).
 VAST is identical to SpatialDeltaGLMM for single-species data (including indices, range shift, and range expansion metrics), but can also estimate community dynamics via spatial dynamic factor analysis from a [Global Ecology Biogreography paper](http://onlinelibrary.wiley.com/doi/10.1111/geb.12464/full), or control for fisher targeting using multispecies fishery data to estimate abundance from a [CJFAS paper](http://www.nrcresearchpress.com/doi/abs/10.1139/cjfas-2015-0598).

-3. [FishViz.org](http://www.fishviz.org/) visualizes model output from SpatialDeltaGLMM applied to fishery data fishery data for >400 species in 15 regions worldwide at www.FishViz.org (including all groundfishes in Alaska and West Coast regions).
+3. [FishViz.org](http://www.fishviz.org/) visualizes model output from SpatialDeltaGLMM applied to survey data for >400 species in 15 regions worldwide (including all groundfishes in Alaska and West Coast regions).

 4. FishStats now has a [FishStats-listserv](https://groups.google.com/d/forum/fishstats-listserv)